Lucas-Prates/blockcpd/README.md

 ### Is that change spurious?
 Check it with Confidence Plot

-A central question is Statistics is: how confident are you on the fitted model?
+A central question in statistics is: how confident are you on the fitted model?
 How do you know the results you obtained are not spurious, that is, they are not due to chance?